 “Compassion is the antitoxin of the soul: where there is compassion even the most poisonous impulses remain relatively harmless”-Eric Hoffer

-The difference between this voice being an overwhelming wave of toxicity or a mild annoyance is our self-compassion.
+The difference between this voice is an overwhelming wave of toxicity or a mild annoyance is our self-compassion.

 Self-compassion is the soothing antidote to our negative inner voice.
 Self-compassion tells us that we are good enough, that we are worthy of warmth and kindness, that suffering is a perfectly normal thing that everyone goes through, and we are not alone in our pain.